-This trail rides along the northern and eastern shore of West Seattle along Alki Avenue.
+The Alki Trail rides along the northern and eastern shore of West Seattle along Alki Avenue.
 Largely riding on a widened sidewalk, separated from traffic by a parking lane and curb, traffic on the trail is separated for bikes and walkers, providing a less stressful experience for walkers and bikers alike.
 As the trail turns south, it runs inland toward the West Seattle bridge, which it traverses with a separated biking lane.
-With some tricky intersection along West Seattle Bridge, as well as high car traffic, this portion should be handled with great caution.
+With a tricky intersection along West Seattle Bridge, as well as high car traffic, this portion should be handled with great caution.

 Parking and Trail Access